amymor/AIO-per-game-tweaks/README.md

 # AIO-per-game-settings

-a generic settings (tweaks) for games.
+A tool to apply generic tweaks to your desired games.

 # How to use: